dapr/docs/howto/policies-with-opa/README.md

 ### Adding Request Headers

-You can also set additional headers to allowed ongoing request via the the same method:
+You can also set additional headers on the allowed request:

 ```go
 package http